Partially Retargeted Balancing Weights for Causal Effect Estimation Under Positivity Violations: Methodological background

-However, when there is a lack of overlap, even approximate balance of the empirical counterparts of Equations \eqref{eq:bal_pop} and \eqref{eq:bal3} may not be achieved after IPW, resulting in estimators with substantial bias and variance.
-To achieve balance when there is a lack overlap, some methods target a different estimand, $E[h(\bm{X})\tau(\bm{X})]$, which corresponds to a modified target population with improved overlap.
-For this modified estimand, Equations \eqref{eq:bal_pop} and \eqref{eq:bal3} must hold for $h(\bm{x})b(\bm{x})$. \cite{li2018} propose one such method, overlap weights ($h(\bm{x}) = e(\bm{x})(1-e(\bm{x})$), which are specifically designed to ensure that the weights exist even when positivity does not hold.
+However, when there is a lack of overlap, even approximate balance of the empirical counterparts of Equations \eqref{eq:bal_pop} and \eqref{eq:bal3} may not be achieved after IPW, resulting in estimators with substantial error in addition to inflated variance.
+To achieve balance when there is a lack overlap, some methods target a different estimand, $E[h(\bm{X})\tau(\bm{X})]$, which corresponds to a modified target population with improved overlap. \cite{li2018} propose one such method, overlap weights ($h(\bm{x}) = e(\bm{x})\{1-e(\bm{x})\}$), which are designed to ensure that the weights exist even when positivity does not hold.
 By modifying the target population, overlap weights can more easily satisfy Equation \eqref{eq:bal_pop} yielding an estimator with reduced bias and variance with respect to the modified estimand, the ATO.
-However, the overlap weights estimator tends to be biased for the ATE if there is treatment effect heterogeneity and the modified population is often challenging to characterize with respect to the original research question.
-Propensity score trimming \citep{crump_dealing_2009} also modifies the target population to achieve improved overlap by discarding observations.

-While the weights corresponding to these modified estimands tend to achieve improved finite-sample balance in scenarios with a lack of overlap, they rarely achieve exact finite-sample balance of empirical versions of Equations \eqref{eq:bal_pop} and \eqref{eq:bal3}, which results in error in the corresponding treatment effect estimator.
+However, the overlap weights estimator tends to be biased for the ATE when there is treatment effect heterogeneity.
+While the weights corresponding to these modified estimands tend to achieve improved finite-sample balance in scenarios with a lack of overlap, they rarely achieve the empirical versions of Equations \eqref{eq:bal_pop} and \eqref{eq:bal3} resulting in estimator error.
 In fact, even when positivity does hold, exact finite-sample balance is rarely achieved by IPW-style estimators.
-While exact balance of covariate sample means is achieved for the ATO when the propensity score is estimated with a logistic regression \citep{li2018}, for a majority of estimands, exact balance of the sample means will not be achieved, especially when there are positivity violations.
-This has motivated the development of sample weights that explicitly achieve three-way finite sample balance for a set of covariate functions.
+While exact balance of covariate sample means is achieved by overlap weights when the propensity score is estimated with a logistic regression \citep{li2018}, most IPW-style weights do not achieve exact balance of the sample means, especially under positivity violations.
+This has motivated the development of sample weights that explicitly achieve three-way finite sample balance.